uvgonewild/notes/README.md

 # Notes
-Contains Notes for my work on CTFs &amp; other Ethical Hacking Platforms
+Contains Notes for my work on CTFs &amp; other Ethical Hacking Platforms `If Solved Properly` including

+ - VulnHub
+ - PicoCTF (If Reasonable)
+ - TryHackMe
+ - HackTheBox